JovanyOlmos/backint/README.md

 On this section you can configurate who can in and what they can do.

 #### AUTH
 Backint has a basic auth system.
-You can enable or disable this auth.
-In case you want to use this auth method you must to define your users on auth-credentials.
+You can enable or disable this auth functionality.
+In case you want to use this auth method, you must to define your users on auth-credentials.

+NOTE.
+This auth functionality is a server authentication and is not an user authentication.

 ### Example
 ```